davewatters/js-blackjack/README.md

     -  I want to easily find instructions to understand how to use the site
         - I tested to ensure that the Info button is always visible and takes the user to the page of instructions.
     -  I want to be able to easily & quickly play the game
         - I tested to ensure that the Play button to start the game is visible on the main screen.
 When clicked it begins the round of dealing by waiting for the user to place a bet.
 I tested that the user can click on the chips to add that amount to this bet.
-Wen the user is ready to play and clicks Deal, I tested that initially two cards are dealt to both the player and the dealer, with the dealer's second card displayed face down.
+When the user is ready to play and clicks Deal, I tested that initially two cards are dealt to both the player and the dealer, with the dealer's second card displayed face down.
 I tested that the optins now available are to either Hit for another card or Stand for the dealer to play.
 I tested that the dealer's hand plays out until the one of three outcomes: win, lose or draw.
 The relevant status message is displayed and play returns to the player placing a bet for the next round
     -   I want the site to be visually clear & appealing
         - I tested to ensure that the game play resembles a card table and that the cards are clearly displayed for each stage of the round.
 Status messages are presented after each action.
 The betting buttons are also rendered to look like casino chips.
 The relevant action buttons appear when required.